tobiaswirtz/tobiaswirtz.github.io/books.markdown

 - Haasis, Hellmut G.: _Dawn of the Republic: The German Democrats West of the Rhine, 1789–1849_
 - Havel, Václav: _The Power of the Powerless_
 - Hawking, Stephen: _A Brief History of Time_
+- Hayek, Friedrich August: _The Constitution of Liberty_
 - Helmer, Hamilton: _7 Powers: The Foundations of Business Strategy_
 - Hemingway, Ernest: _A Moveable Feast_
 - Homer: _The Odyssey_